Animaznman/PF_GM_aid/data/distil/Legends/hao_jin.md

 Type lesser; Level 7; Price 55 gp The target must be within the maximum range of your weapon.

 Type greater; Level 14; Price 800 gp You can fire at any creature you can detect, regardless of range.
 The arrow travels instantly, hitting your target as soon as you fire the arrow.
 This is a teleportation effect.

+TAPESTRY SITES The following notable sites once dwelt within the famed Hao Jin Tapestry.
+ONHAE Home to the descendants of the Sunsu Godae people of the Chung Liao jungle, this humble village contained the last vestiges, traditions, and religion of this culture, as well as stories that have otherwise been entirely lost from Golarion.

+TAIKAGA TEMPLE One of the first locations that Hao Jin sought to preserve, this temple and its nearby lake were guarded by sovereign dragons who swore an oath that they and all their descendants would help to maintain balance within the tapestry.

+THE TEMPLE OF EMPYREAL ENLIGHTENMENT The hilltop Temple of Empyreal Enlightenment was originally from Tianjing, a nation of aasimars.
+Hao Jin was gifted it so that its beauty and the teachings of Empyreal Lord Korada could be preserved within the tapestry for all time.

+MOUNTAIN OF CHAINS The dwarves of this mountain, descendants of the last survivors from the Sky Citadel of Jormundun, lived peacefully until Hao Jin vanished and the magic of her tapestry began to fail, prompting the community to accept aid from the god Droskar.

+THE SUNDERED CITY Hao Jin claimed this crumbling ziggurat, part of a massive complex of serpentfolk ruins, to preserve the site and contain the undead serpentfolk still within, though she also accidentally pulled the Muckmouth lizardfolk into her tapestry in the process.

+LEGENDS INTRODUCTION A–G H–M N–Z ENTWINED DESTINIES GLOSSARY AND INDEX 49